Ridda Wars

-The Rashidun Caliphate secured its control by defeating the rebel tribes.
-These military campaigns are regarded by historians as Abu Bakr's greatest political and military triumph.
-These wars also cemented Khalid ibn al-Walid's reputation as a great tactician and cavalry commander.
+These wars established Khalid ibn al-Walid's reputation as a great tactician and cavalry commander.
 A detailed reconstruction of the events is complicated by the frequently contradictory and tendentious accounts found in primary sources.

 Background

 In May 632, Muhammad ordered a large expedition to be prepared against the Byzantine Empire in order to avenge the martyrs of the Battle of Mu'tah.
 He appointed Usama ibn Zayd, the son of Zayd ibn Harithah who was killed in the Battle at Mu'tah, as commander of this force so he could avenge the death of his father.
 However, as Muhammad was ailing, the expedition was delayed.
 In June 632, Muhammad died and Abu Bakr was chosen as the caliph at Saqifah.

-On the first day of his caliphate, Abu Bakr ordered the army of Usama to prepare for march.
-Abu Bakr was under great pressure regarding this expedition due to rising rebellion, people who withheld zakat and apostasy across Arabia, but he was determined.
-Before his march, Usama sent Umar to Abu Bakr and is reported to have said:
+On the first day of his caliphate, Abu Bakr ordered the army of Usama to prepare to march into battle.
+Abu Bakr was under great pressure regarding this military expedition due to rising rebellions, with many regions across Arabia withholding zakat and leaving Islam.
+Before his march into battle, Usama sent Umar to Abu Bakr and is reported to have said: